-For each data logger you want to connect to network, you must follow the instruction in Wi-Fi communications (p.
-29), using the IP address used to configure that data logger (step 7 in this instruction).
+For each data logger you want to connect to the network, you must follow the instruction in Configure the data logger to join a Wi-Fi network (p.
+34).

 1. Using data logger support software, launch the EZSetup Wizard.

 New software installations automatically open the EZSetup Wizard the first time they